 1874.
-Lucy Maud Montgomery is born on 30 November in Clifton (now New London), Prince Edward Island, the first and only child of Hugh John Montgomery (1841–1900) and Clara (née Macneill) Montgomery (1853–76).
+Lucy Maud Montgomery is born on 30 November in Clifton (now New London), Prince Edward Island, the only child of Hugh John Montgomery (1841–1900) and Clara (née Macneill) Montgomery (1853–1876).

 1890.
 In August, at the age of fifteen, Montgomery travels by rail with her paternal grandfather, Donald Montgomery, to Prince Albert, NWT (now Saskatchewan), to be reunited with her father, who has remarried, and to attend high school there.
 In November, days before her sixteenth birthday, she publishes her first poem, “On Cape Le Force,” in the Charlottetown Daily Patriot.

 1894.
-Montgomery publishes poems and sketches in the Prince of Wales College Record.
-She completes her studies in June with the sixth highest ranking in her year and, with her teaching certificate, begins teaching in the rural settlement of Bideford, PE, in late July, the same month she publishes the poem “The Violet’s Spell” in the New York magazine The Ladies’ World.
+Montgomery publishes a playlet (“The Usual Way”), a sketch (“Extracts from the Diary of a Second-Class Mouse”), an essay (“High School Life in Saskatchewan”) and a poem (“The Last Prayer”) in the College Record, a short-lived periodical of Prince of Wales College.
+She completes her studies in June with the sixth highest ranking in her year, and her commencement speech on Shakespeare’s Portia is printed in four Charlottetown daily newspapers.
+She begins teaching in the rural settlement of Bideford, PE, in late July, the same month she publishes the poem “The Violet’s Spell” in the New York magazine The Ladies’ World.

 1910.
 Kilmeny of the Orchard, an expansion of the 1908 serial “Una of the Garden,” is published in March.
 In November, she travels to Boston to meet her publisher; coverage of her visit appears in a number of Boston periodicals, including The Boston Herald, The Boston Post, The Boston Traveler, and The Republic.

 1911.
 The Story Girl is published in spring.
-Montgomery also publishes four nature essays, beginning with “Spring in the Woods,” in The Canadian Magazine.
+Montgomery publishes four nature essays, beginning with “Spring in the Woods,” in The Canadian Magazine.
 Following the death of her grandmother in March, Montgomery leaves Cavendish for the home of relatives in Park Corner.
 Her marriage there to Ewan Macdonald on 5 July receives coverage in a number of periodicals, including The Guardian, Manitoba Free Press, The Boston Herald, The Christian Science Monitor, and The Patriot.
-After a honeymoon in England and Scotland, she moves to Ontario to begin a new life as the wife of a Presbyterian minister.
+After a honeymoon in England and Scotland, she moves to Leaskdale, Ontario, to begin a new life as the wife of a Presbyterian minister.